Macho97/Mipark/README.md

 The AppSheet platform (https://www.appsheet.com) was used to create the app, while the Camlytics software (https://camlytics.com) was used as provider of the image-analysis service.

 The service was tested on parking spots located in the Central Station area using a webcam available online.
-Currently the service is not active for reasons connected to the cost of the service, but an example of its functioning during the test is shown in the attached presentation.
+Currently the service is not active for reasons connected to the cost of the service, but an example of its functioning during testing is shown in the attached presentation.

 Application link: https://www.appsheet.com/start/563442f6-2e3d-4d8b-af97-5b47c188313c.
 The project presentation is attached to the repository.

-Note: The car parks currently indicated on the app, since the image-analysis service is not active, are fictionals and only aimed at demonstrating the appearance of the user interface.
+Note: The parking spots currently showed on the app, since the image-analysis service is not active, are fictionals and only aimed at demonstrating the appearance of the user interface.